-- In "Jake the Dad", Jakes and Lady offsprings was born then became old enough to take care of themselves, going back to Status quo with Jake living with Finn again.
+- In "Jake the Dad", Jake and Lady's offspring were born then became old enough to take care of themselves, going back to the status quo with Jake living with Finn again.

 - In the My Little Pony: Friendship is Magic episode "Secret of My Excess", excessive greed causes Spike (a baby dragon) to grow into a huge adult dragon, losing his mind in the process.
 When he finally manages to snap out of it, he returns to his young form again.
 (Equestrian dragons sneer at your conservation of mass.)